ericsonga/APCSAReview/_sources/Unit4-Iteration/ConsumerReviewLab.rst

 2. You can use a loop to go through each word in the file contents and add up their sentiment values.
 The total sentiment value will be returned.

 3. How do you get each word in the file contents?
 Look for the spaces!
-You may want to review Lesson 4.3 Loops with Strings.
+You may want to review |Lesson 4.3 Loops and Strings|.
 Remember how we looped to find all the 1's in a String?
 Here we're looking for all the spaces (" ").
 You will need to use indexOf to find the spaces and substring to get each word.
 To make it simpler, after finding a word, you could set the file contents to the rest of the review without that word.

 4. To test the method, call it from the main method in Main.java and give it one of the review filenames like "SimpleReview.txt".
 Print out what it returns.
 You could also put a print statement in the loop of the method to see what words it finds and the running total.